Patri42/ESP32-POXIMETRY-LCD-WIFI/README.md

 - `thingspeak-manager.c` & `thingspeak-manager.h` - Manages the connection and data transfer to ThingSpeak cloud.

 ### Development Environment
-The code for this project was written using [Visual Studio Code](https://code.visualstudio.com/) as the preferred IDE.
+The code for this project was written using [Visual Studio Code](https://code.visualstudio.com/) as the preferred IDE with the PlatformIO extension.
 The project utilizes the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/) framework and is coded in the C programming language.

 ## Unit Tests